Yandex Cloud

 • Adding a rule to a security profile

-• Editing basic parameters in a security profile
+• Editing basic settings of a security profile

 • Deleting a WAF profile